firkraagg/firkraagg/README.md

 ---

 ## 🧩 What I'm Working On

-🛠️ Currently developing a **Pathfinding project** using **Dijkstra's Algorithm**
-➡️ The goal is to visualize efficient pathfinding in grid-based environments.
+🛠️ Currently practicing LeetCode problems to improve my algorithm and problem-solving skills.

 ---